Jan Janszoon: Raids in the Mediterranean Sea

 Murat Reis chose to make large profits by raiding Mediterranean islands such as the Balearic Islands, Corsica, Sardinia, and the southern coast of Sicily.
 He often sold most of his merchandise in Tunis, where he befriended the Dey.
 He is known to have sailed the Ionian Sea.
-He fought the Venetians near the coasts of Crete and Cyprus with a corsair crew consisting of Dutch, Moriscos, Arab, Turkish, and elite Janissaries.
+He fought the Venetians near the coasts of Crete and Cyprus with a corsair crew consisting of Dutch, Moriscos, Arab, Turkish, and Janissaries.

 Capture by Knights of Malta

 In 1635, near the Tunisian coast, Murat Reis was outnumbered and surprised by a sudden attack.
 He and many of his men were captured by the Knights of Malta.
 He was imprisoned in the island's notorious dark dungeons.
 He was mistreated and tortured, and suffered ill health due to his time in the dungeon.
 In 1640, he barely escaped after a massive Corsair attack, which was carefully planned by the Dey of Tunis in order to rescue their fellow sailors and Corsairs.
-He was greatly honoured and praised upon his return to Morocco and the nearby Barbary States.
+He was praised upon his return to Algeria and the nearby Barbary States.

 Escape and return to Morocco

 After Janszoon returned to Morocco in 1640, he was appointed as Governor of the great fortress of Oualidia, near Safi.
 He resided at the Castle of Maladia.
 In December 1640, a ship arrived with a new Dutch consul, who brought Lysbeth Janszoon van Haarlem, Janszoon's daughter by his Dutch wife, to visit her father.
 When Lysbeth arrived, Janszoon "was seated in great pomp on a carpet, with silk cushions, the servants all around him".
 She saw that Murat Reis had become a feeble, old man.
 Lysbeth stayed with her father until August 1641, when she returned to Holland.
-Little is known of Janszoon thereafter; he likely retired at last from both public life and piracy.
+Little is known of Janszoon thereafter.
 The date of his death remains unknown.

 Marriages and issue

 In 1596, by an unknown Dutch woman, Janszoon's first child was born, Lysbeth Janszoon van Haarlem.

-After becoming a pirate, Janszoon met an unknown woman in Cartagena, Spain, who he would marry.
+After becoming a pirate, Janszoon met an unknown woman in Cartagena, Spain, whom he would marry.
 The identity of this woman is historically vague, but the consensus is that she was of a multi-ethnic background, considered "Morisco" in Spain.
-Historians have claimed her to be nothing more than a concubine, others claim she was a Muslim Mudéjar who worked for a Christian noble family, and other claims have been made that she was a "Moorish princess."
-Through this marriage, Janszoon had four children: Abraham Janszoon van Salee (b.1602), Philip Janszoon van Salee (b.
-1604), Anthony Janszoon van Salee (b.1607), and Cornelis Janszoon van Salee (b.
+Historians have claimed she was nothing more than a concubine, others claim she was a Muslim Mudéjar who worked for a Christian noble family, and other claims have been made that she was a "Moorish princess."
+Through this marriage, Janszoon had four children: Abraham Janszoon van Salee (b.
+1602), Philip Janszoon van Salee (b.
+1604), Anthony Janszoon van Salee (b.
+1607), and Cornelis Janszoon van Salee (b.
 1608).

 It is speculated that Janszoon married for a third time to the daughter of Sultan Moulay Ziden in 1624.